Conserving and managing our natural resources for a sustainable quality of life

 Reducing risks from wildfire, climate change and invasive pests

 Maintenance and protection of water quality and quantity and use of woody biomass for energy

 Conserving, protecting and enhancing state forest resources

-Maintenance of Forest Land Base.
-Changes in public forest ownership and land use patterns, loss of wildlife habitat and/or public access for recreation, have prompted the state to focus on enacting conservation easement targets through the Forest Legacy program and Minnesota Forests for the Future report.
+Maintenance of Forest Land Base: Changes in public forest ownership and land use patterns as well as loss of wildlife habitat and/or public access for recreation have prompted the state to focus on enacting conservation easement targets through the Forest Legacy program and Minnesota Forests for the Future report.
 Federal funds and local matching funds are used to purchase development rights and conservation easements of forests in targeted areas to keep them intact and continuing to provide forest benefits.

-Forest Health and Productivity - Invasive Species.
-Invasive terrestrial species are a constant and growing threat to the health and productivity of Minnesota forests.
-In particular, emerald ash borer has recently been discovered in the state with 3 counties under quarantine for ash tree material removal.
+Forest Health and Productivity - Invasive Species: Invasive terrestrial species are a constant and growing threat to the health and productivity of Minnesota forests.
+In particular, emerald ash borers have recently been discovered in two more counties of the state, making a total of seven under quarantine for ash tree material removal.
 Minnesota is working closely with several other states to slow the spread of this deadly pest through the Emerald Ash Borer Cooperative Project.